 Miniature Schnauzer Care

 The miniature schnauzer has a wiry topcoat and soft undercoat.
 This breed requires frequent grooming, including trips to a professional groomer every two to four weeks.
 The typical "schnauzer cut" gives this breed a long, bushy beard, a short coat on the torso, and fluffy hair on the legs.
 Daily brushing of the coat is recommended.
 It's also important to keep the nails trimmed for healthy feet and ease of walking.

-  The miniature schnauzer is one of many considered to be hypoallergenic dog breeds and may be suitable for those who are mildly or moderately allergic to dogs.
-They don't shed much.
+The miniature schnauzer is one of many considered to be hypoallergenic dog breeds and may be suitable for those who are mildly or moderately allergic to dogs as they don't shed much.